Everything you need to plan a Maldives holiday — atolls, resorts, transfers, budgets and activities, explained simply and honestly.

 Perfect if you want a quick transfer with no extra flights — ideal for short holidays.

-This is the “Maldives from above” experience – tiny islands, sandbanks and lagoons below you.
+This is the "Maldives from above" experience — tiny islands and lagoons below you.
 Note: seaplanes operate only in daylight hours.

-Typically: international flight → domestic flight to regional airport → short speedboat ride.
+Typically: international flight → domestic flight → short speedboat ride.
 Surprisingly smooth when well-coordinated.

 If you plan to stay on the island most of the time and enjoy a few drinks each day, all-inclusive plans usually work out cheaper than paying à la carte.

-If you have specific dreams – like swimming with whale sharks, visiting Hanifaru Bay, or having a private proposal dinner on a sandbank – mention that when you request a quote.
+If you have specific dreams — like swimming with whale sharks, visiting Hanifaru Bay for manta ray encounters, or having a private proposal dinner on a sandbank — mention that when you request a quote.

 Includes breakfast and dinner.
 Popular with couples who don't want to think about evening meals every day but still like a bit of flexibility during the day.